Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Methods

 To evaluate the model performances, Hungarian Matching has recently been used as an alternative to the Generalized Energy Distance (GED).
 This, because the GED can be biased to simply reward sample diversity when subject to samples of poor quality~\cite{kohl2019hierarchical,valiuddin2021improving}.
 We refer to Hungarian Matching as the Empirical Wasserstein Distance, abbreviated as EWD or $\hat{W}_{k}$, since it is essentially equivalent to the Wasserstein distance between the discrete set of samples from the model and the ground-truth distribution.
 Hence, the EWD is a well-suited metric, since the latent samples are attempted to be matched in a similar fashion as when using the Sinkhorn Divergence.

 We implement the EWD as follows.
 Each set of ground-truth segmentations are multiplied to match the number of predictions $N$ obtained during testing.
 We then apply a cost metric $k$ to each combination of elements in the ground-truth and prediction set, to obtain an $N\times N$ cost matrix.
 Subsequently, the unique optimal coupling between the two sets that minimizes the average cost is determined.
 We use unity minus the Intersection over Union (1 - IoU) as cost function for $k$.
 We assign maximum score for correct empty predictions, which implies zero for the EWD.
-During test time, we sample 16 predictions for the LIDC-IDRI, Pancreas and Pancreatic-lesion dataset, 18 predictions for the Prostate and 21 predictions for the Brain-growth dataset, which were specifically chosen to be multiples of the number of available annotations.
+We sample 16 predictions for the LIDC-IDRI, Pancreas and Pancreatic-lesion dataset, which were specifically chosen to be multiples of the number of available annotations.